 Years ago, when the diamond was crystallizing, it would give the diamond a phenomenon known as fluorescence if the element boron were present.
 These diamonds would glow or radiate a blue color in the UV light.
 That only means Diamond fluorescence refers to the effect of ultraviolet light on a diamond.

 Fluorescence in a diamond can be treated as a positive or negative factor depending on the diamond’s color.
 For instance, in colorless diamonds, basically, that is a negative factor, while in near colorless diamonds, it is a positive factor.
+Do you know 4cs of a diamond?
+If not, then you should check out our diamond expert advice.

 Grading Fluorescence on Diamond